 My main research interests can be summarized under Machine Learning with Graphs.
-This includes Graph Mining, Gaussian Processes, Random Walks, Information Retrieval, Within-Network Relational Learning, Statistical Relational Learning (SRL), and the application of ML/SRL methods to solve problems in Robotics, Biology, Medicine, and Agriculture.
+This includes Graph Mining, Gaussian Processes, Random Walks, Information Retrieval, Within-Network Relational Learning, and the application of ML methods to solve problems in Education, Robotics, Biology, Medicine, and Agriculture.

 I am interested in investigating ways to capture and study student feedback and emotions in large (computing) courses.

 M. Neumann, R. Linzmayer, Capturing Student Feedback and Emotions in Large Computing Courses: A Sentiment Analysis Approach.
 In Proceedings of the 52nd ACM Technical Symposium on Computer Science Education (SIGCSE 2021), Virtual Event, USA. (paper, presentation)